Amica Mutual Renters Insurance Review of 2025

 Renters insurance is not required by law in any state, but some landlords require proof of renters insurance because it protects their tenants and reduces the risk of conflicts in the event a tenant’s property is damaged.

-Your renters insurance policy will cover your personal belongings up to the policy limit whether they are in your rental unit or not when they are damaged, destroyed, or stolen.
+Your renters insurance policy will cover your personal belongings up to the policy limit whether they are in your rental unit or not when damaged, destroyed, or stolen.

-At PropertyNest, we highly recommend that all renters have a renters insurance policy because a landlord’s property insurance doesn’t protect tenants’ personal property or their personal liability.
+At PropertyNest, we highly recommend that all renters have a renters insurance policy because a landlord’s property insurance doesn’t protect tenants’ personal property or liability.

 Policies & Coverage

-Amica offers standard coverage that’s typical of renters insurance with some differences related to the amount of coverage that’s available.
+Amica offers standard coverage typical of renters insurance with some differences related to the amount of coverage available.

 Here’s what’s covered under Amica’s standard renters insurance policy.

 - Personal property.
-Personal property protection protects your furniture, clothing, electronics, small appliances, and other belongings; keep in mind that high-value items must be scheduled separately.
+Personal property protection protects your furniture, clothing, electronics, small appliances, and other belongings; remember that high-value items must be scheduled separately.

 - Guest medical.
-Amica will cover a portion of the medical expenses incurred by a guest if you are found to be liable for their injuries.
+Amica will cover a portion of the medical expenses incurred by a guest if you are found liable for their injuries.

 - Loss of use.
 Loss of use coverage provides reimbursement for additional living expenses if you cannot live in your rental unit.
-It pays for the difference between your rent and the cost to stay in a hotel as well as restaurant meals and other related expenses.
+It pays for the difference between your rent and the cost of staying in a hotel, as well as restaurant meals and other related expenses.

 - Scheduled valuables.
-Any high-value items you own, including electronics, jewelry, or artwork, must be scheduled separately if you want them to be covered.
+Any high-value items you own, including electronics, jewelry, or artwork, must be scheduled separately if you want them covered.

 - Identity fraud.
 You can purchase separate coverage to protect you in the event someone steals your identity or uses your credit card without authorization.

-Amica doesn’t provide some of the common add-ons for renters insurance, with earthquake insurance being a key example.
+Amica doesn’t provide some common add-ons for renters insurance, with earthquake insurance being a key example.

 Limits